Episode 58 – How to Build a Sustainable Wellness Program

 Create a weekly program that focuses on specific goodness.
 For example, Motivation Monday is a great way to start the week!
 Every Monday inspirational stories about fitness can be shared in the office to create a stronger environment for health and fitness.
 It’ll also create a snowball effect within the workplace and will be much more sustainable and encouraging than a weight loss challenge.
 Fruit Friday is another good one.

 How else can you build a sustainable wellness program?
-Read on.
+Read on below.

 4. Know who’s really running your organization